budgefeeney/amixtureofmusings/posts/2016-01-24-getting-started-with-haskell.md

 title: Getting Started with Haskell
 date: 2016-01-23 13:00
 draft: false
-tags: haskell
+tags: Haskell, Programming
 ---

-This guide aims to help those attempting to learn Haskell.
+I've been playing around with Haskell recently as a way of clearing my head from the day job doing Python.
+It turns out getting a working setup is surprisingly difficult, so I've written this guide to help those attempting to learn Haskell get started.
 It explains:

 1. How to [install the Haskell compiler and development tools](#setting-up-haskell).
 The tools include `cabal` build & dependency-management app; the `ghc-mod` IDE support tool; the `stylish-haskell` code-formatter; and the `hi` ("Haskell init") project-scaffolding tool
 2. How to install and configure an [IDE](#installing-an-ide) and [REPL](#the-ihaskell-repl)